shoutem/shoutem.github.io/_posts/1-2-7-Tiles.md

 # Tiles

 Tiles are a convenient way to display homogeneous content.
 They are often used in grid views.
-Children will be rendered vertically in tiles, one below the other.
+Children are rendered vertically in tiles, one below the other.

 ## Tile
 ![alt text]({{ site.baseurl }}/img/ui-toolkit/tiles/tile@2x.png "Tile"){:.docs-component-image}